 Here are some simple steps to help you along the path of delegation:

 - DUMP THE EGO! – No, you’re not the only person in the whole world that can do that job.
-Ok, it may not be done to the standard YOU BELIEVE to be correct or the way that you would do it but we’re all different and with guidance, training and some support someone else can do specific roles and possibly even have the ability to do it faster or even better than you… there’s a thought!
+Ok, it may not be done to the standard you BELIEVE to be correct or the way that you would do it but we’re all different and with guidance, training and some support someone else can do specific roles and possibly even have the ability to do it faster or even better than you… there’s a thought!

 - WEAKNESS – It is not a sign of weakness to delegate but strength, know your people and show your trust.
 Maybe there’s feeling of shame, guilt or wanting your own badge of honour showing what a martyr you are by letting everyone see how you manage to continue handling everything yourself.
 Be truthful with yourself as to the reason why you don’t delegate, it IS NOT a weakness to delegate but shows signs of trust and responsibility… ok, stick by your thoughts there’s no one responsible enough to hand it to!!
-Been there, seen it, got the badge and proved totally wrong.
+Been there, seen it, got the badge and been proved to be totally wrong.

-- BE OBJECTIVE NOT PROCEDURAL – Two forms of management, Micro and hands off, both equally incorrect in their opposites!
+- BE OBJECTIVE NOT PROCEDURAL – Two forms of management, Micro and macro, both equally incorrect in their opposites!
 Insure you delegate the task and what the outcome is that you’re looking to achieve and show them how to do this and that they can come to you.
 Indicate that they can do it as they wish but the outcome, the objective is what is at stake here and set SMART goals.
 Allow sufficient time for them to be innovative in what they are doing or to learn their own way, we do, after all have a prefrontal cortex that allows us to think for ourselves.

 - PATIENCE – Are they likely to get it right first time without making a single error?
 If yes, why didn’t you delegate it ages ago, if not, well, this is the learning curve.
-Mistakes will likely to be incurred, a line I used in the last blog… Thomas Edison commented when he eventually found how to create electric light “I have not failed.
+Mistakes will likely to be incurred, a line I used in another feature… Thomas Edison commented when he eventually found how to create electric light “I have not failed.
 I’ve just found 10,000 ways that won’t work”, don’t assume it will be carried out perfectly first time round as if they already have a track record of success, this isn’t their fault it’s yours for assuming too much without giving the FULL guidance and support needed in the first instance.